Other Academic Personnel

 Postdoctoral scholars are individuals who have recently completed a doctoral degree who are continuing with a full-time program of advanced academic preparation and research training under the guidance of a supervising faculty mentor.
 Postdoctoral appointments are by their nature temporary and may be funded through salaries, typically from a supervisor’s grant, training grant or fellowship stipends.
 Postdoctoral scholar appointments may be renewed annually on a fiscal year basis for up to four years, so long as the postdoctoral scholar is within five years from receipt of the doctoral degree.
 Any further extensions must be approved by the Office of the University Provost.
 Appointments may be terminated prior to the end of the contract year based on unsatisfactory performance or when funding is no longer available.
 For more information on postdoctoral research scholar appointments, see the Guidelines for Postdoctoral Scholars and the Conditions of Postdoctoral Scholar Service.

-Units should seek approval from the dean's office to hire a postdoctoral scholar either through competitive search or via a waiver of recruitment.
+Units should seek approval from the dean's office to hire a postdoctoral scholar either through a competitive search or via a waiver of recruitment.

-• If target hiring, unit should submit The College Waiver of Recruitment for approval to the appropriate College director of fiscal and business operations lead.
+• If target hiring, the unit should submit The College Waiver of Recruitment for approval to the appropriate College director of fiscal and business operations lead.
 Once approved, the appointment letter is drafted by the unit.
 Units should use the Postdoctoral Research Scholar Offer Letter template for postdoc hires.

-• If conducting a competitive search, the unit should first obtain the dean's approval by sending over a CLAS Authorization to RecruitCLAS Search Plan, and a draft of the *advertisement to your College director of fiscal and business operations lead.
+• If conducting a competitive search, the unit should first obtain the dean's approval by sending over a CLAS Authorization to RecruitProvost's Search Plan, an evaluation rubric, and a draft of the job advertisement (using the College-approved job ad template) to your College director of fiscal and business operations lead.
+NOTE: All postdoctoral scholar searches MUST be conducted through APARS Faculty Search.

 • As with all competitive searches, the unit is encouraged to implement a fair and equitable screening process such as that used during competitive tenure-track faculty searches.
 For more information on search practices and policies, please see ACD505-06, the Academic Search Handbook or contact the Office of Equity and Inclusion.